Kipchaks: Origins

+Reproduction of a 13-14th century Tatar helmet and mask found in Lipovets, without a chainmail aventail.

 The Kipchaks were first unambiguously mentioned in Persian geographer ibn Khordadbeh's Book of Roads and Kingdoms as a northernly Turkic tribe, after Toquz Oghuz, Karluks, Kimeks, Oghuz, J.f.r (either corrupted from Jikil or representing Majfar for Majğar), Pechenegs, Türgesh, Aðkiš, and before Yenisei Kirghiz.
 Kipchaks possibly appeared in the 8th-century Moyun Chur inscription as Türk-Qïbchaq, mentioned as having been part of the Turkic Khaganate for fifty years; even so, this attestation is uncertain as damages on the inscription leave only -čq (𐰲𐰴) (*-čaq or čiq) readable.
 It is unclear if the Kipchaks could be identified with, according to Klyashtorny, the [Al]tï Sir in the Orkhon inscriptions (薛延陀; pinyin: Xuè-Yántuó), or with the Juéyuèshī (厥越失) in Chinese sources; however, Zuev (2002) identified 厥越失 Juéyuèshī (< MC *kiwat-jiwat-siet) with toponym Kürüshi in the Ezhim river valley (Ch.
 Ayan < MCh. 阿豔 *a-iam < OTrk.
 Ayam) in Tuva Depression.
 Linguist Bernard Karlgren and some Soviet scholars (e.g. Lev Gumilyov) attempted to connect the Kipchaks to the Qūshé ~ Qūshí (屈射), a people once conquered by the Xiongnu; however, Golden deems this connection unlikely, considering 屈射's Old Chinese pronunciation *khut m-lak and Eastern Han Chinese *kʰut źa ~ kʰut jak/jɑk (as reconstructed by Schuessler, 2009:314,70).
 (Note: Schuessler (2014) reconstructs 屈射's 200 BCE Old Chinese pronunciation as k(ʰ)ut-źak) The relationship between the Kipchaks and Cumans is unclear.

+Early Kipchaks

 While part of the Turkic Khaganate, they most likely inhabited the Altai region.
 When the Khaganate collapsed, they became part of the Kimek confederation, with which they expanded to the Irtysh, Ishim and Tobol rivers.
 They then appeared in Islamic sources.
 In the 9th century Ibn Khordadbeh indicated that they held autonomy within the Kimek confederation.
 They entered the Kimek in the 8th- or beginning of 9th century, and were one of seven original tribes.
 In the 10th-century Hudud al-'Alam it is said that the Kimek appointed the Kipchak king.
 The Kimek confederation, probably spearheaded by the Kipchaks, moved into Oghuz lands, and Sighnaq in Syr Darya became the Kipchak urban centre.
 Kipchak remnants remained in Siberia, while others pushed westwards in the Qun migration.
 As a result, three Kipchak groups emerged: